MaterSim/AtomisticSimulation/lectures/lec_05.md

 ```
    ![Lec_05_models](https://github.com/qzhu2017/AtomisticSimulation/blob/main/Codes/lec_05_VACF.png)

-For the ideal harmonic oscillators, you should expect that the VACF remain the same behavior overtime.
-Thanks to Fourier analysis, we can conveniently extract the vibrational frequencies for a single and mutiple harmonic oscillators.
+For ideal harmonic oscillators, you should expect the VACF to maintain consistent behavior over time.
+Thanks to Fourier analysis, we can conveniently extract the vibrational frequencies for single and multiple harmonic oscillators.
 However, some numerical aspects must be noted.
-For instance, the low-frequency modes cannot be sampled efficiently within a short VACF run time.
+For instance, low-frequency modes cannot be sampled efficiently within a short VACF run time.
 The magnitude needs to be properly rescaled if needed.

-Here is a report regarding the simulation of most realistic system [VDOS study of LJ liquid and solids](https://aiichironakano.github.io/phys516/VAC.pdf).
+Here is a report regarding the simulation of a more realistic system: [VDOS study of LJ liquid and solids](https://aiichironakano.github.io/phys516/VAC.pdf).

-## 5.6 Further discussions
+## 5.6 Further Discussions

-For the realistic system, LAMMPS allows the computation of both RDF and VACF.
-Therefore, one just needs to directly get them from the lammps output and then plot them on your own.
+For realistic systems, LAMMPS allows the computation of both RDF and VACF.
+Therefore, one just needs to directly get them from the LAMMPS output and then plot them on your own.

-- **Interpretation of RDF**: Peaks in RDF tells the atomic neighbor counts.
-Liquid and solid have very different behaviors in their RDF.
+- **Interpretation of RDF**: Peaks in RDF indicate atomic neighbor counts.
+Liquids and solids exhibit very different behaviors in their RDF.
 - **Interpretation of VDOS**: Peaks in the VDOS correspond to characteristic vibrational modes of the system.
-Try to identify the Low-frequency and high-frequency modes and link them to atomic motions from MD trajectory.
+Try to identify the low-frequency and high-frequency modes and link them to atomic motions from the MD trajectory.
-- **Practical issues in computing VDOS**.
-Assuming there exist a very small frequency, how can you ensure that such a vibraion mode can be relected in your VACF?
+- **Practical issues in computing VDOS**: Assuming there exists a very small frequency, how can you ensure that such a vibration mode can be reflected in your VACF?